derhuerst/vbb-rest/docs/why.md

 ## Proper HTTP, Proper REST

 All methods in this API strongly comply with the [REST principles](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) and use proper [HTTP methods](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).

-## Monitoring

-There's a [status board](https://status.transport.rest) that indicates the health of the API endpoints.